timescale/docs/timescale-forge/maintenance.md

 <highlight type="important">
-After a maintenance update, the DNS name remains the same, but the IP address it points to changes.
+After a maintenance update, the DNS name remains the same, but the IP address it points to often changes.
 </highlight>

 Upgrades are performed as zero-downtime upgrades during maintenance windows.
 This means that there is no outage of your services during the upgrade.
 However, all connections and transactions in progress during the upgrade are reset.
+In most cases, the database connection is automatically restored after the reset.

 ## Non-critical maintenance updates
 Non-critical upgrades are made available before the upgrade is performed